Skip to content

 Do you need a heavy-duty bag?

 Think about the type of trash you typically dispose of.
 If you often throw away bulky or sharp items, you might need a more durable bag that can handle heavier loads without tearing.
-Ecopack recycled plastic bags are all purpose (AP), medium duty (MD) or heavy duty (HD).
-All purpose is usually fine for home and office general waste.

-Consider the type of waste:
+Consider the type of waste – compostable or recycled liner?

 A bag that fits snugly around the rim of the bin is easier to use and less likely to slip down or get caught when removing the trash.
-But choose a choose a bag that is slightly larger than your bin to make sure it captures all your waste without spilling into the bin itself.

-Know what’s green and what’s not:
+Know what’s green and what’s not – sustainable bag choices

-If environmental impact is a concern, look for bags made from post-consumer recycled plastic or those that are certified home compostable.
 When you buy Ecopack bin liners, you can rest assured that the supply chain is audited and you’re buying a truly eco-conscious product.

 Get value for your money: